Have questions about how to make a plan to vote?

 Your early voting location will typically be different than where you would vote on Election Day.
 Don’t get the two confused!

 Polling places may have different hours for early voting and Election Day.
-If you get to your polling place late in the day, the line will likely be longer.
-Show up early to save time standing in line, and don’t plan to vote after work if your polling place closes early.
+Show up early to save time standing in line, and don’t plan to vote after business hours if your polling place closes early.
+If you get to your polling place late in the day, the line may be longer.

-If you are in a state that does not require ID, and anyone challenges your right to vote without an ID, call or text 866-OUR-VOTE or tweet @866ourvote
+If you are in a state that does not require ID, and anyone challenges your right to vote without an ID, call or text 866-OUR-VOTE to connect with a trained Election Protection volunteer

 How do I navigate the politics?

-There will likely be campaign people outside of your polling place.
+There will likely be people campaigning for candidates or ballot questions outside of your polling place.
 You can generally ignore these folks if you don’t want to take a flyer or engage otherwise.
-But, if you feel uncomfortable or pressured to vote a certain way, you can call or text 866-OUR-VOTE or tweet @866ourvote to report the behavior.
+But, if you feel uncomfortable or pressured to vote a certain way, you can call or text 866-OUR-VOTE (866-687-8683) to report the behavior to a trained Election Protection volunteer.

-It’s fun to support your candidate at your voting location, but in some states, you can’t wear candidate merch to your polling place.
+It’s fun to support your candidate at your voting location, but in some states, you can’t wear campaign or candidate apparel to your polling place.
 Check to see if your state has any restrictions for what you can wear to the polls.

 What do I do if something goes wrong?

-If anything prevents you from voting, you should call, text or tweet 866-OUR-VOTE to get guidance from legal experts about how to move forward.
+If anything prevents you from voting, you should call or text 866-OUR-VOTE (866-687-8683) to get guidance from trained, non-partisan Election Protection volunteers about how to move forward.

-After seeking support from Election Protection, you can request a provisional ballot as a last resort if anything goes wrong and prevents you from voting.
+After seeking support from Election Protection, you can request a provisional ballot (also known as “challenge” or “affidavit” ballots in some states) as a last resort if anything goes wrong and prevents you from voting.
+A provisional ballot is one that is counted after review from an election official, instead of being counted on the spot.
 Provisional ballots are there to make sure you aren’t excluded from the voting process if your eligibility to vote is deemed uncertain.
 They can also be referred to as “challenge ballots” or “affidavit ballots.”

 If you end up casting a provisional ballot, make sure you follow up with your local election office, because in some states, the burden falls on you to make sure your provisional ballot counts like a normal ballot.
 Here are some reasons you might need to request a provisional ballot: